jsj2008/Neon-Engine/README.md

 		};

-		/* This is the creation of a basic set of shaders */ /* NOTE: In the future shader files will be created at runtime! */ std::string vertPath = "Engine/Graphics/Shaders/BasicVertex.glsl";
+		/* This is the creation of a basic set of shaders */ /* NOTE: In the future shader files will be created at runtime by materials! */ std::string vertPath = "Engine/Graphics/Shaders/BasicVertex.glsl";
 		std::string fragPath = "Engine/Graphics/Shaders/BasicFrag.glsl";
 		shader = Graphics::Shader::Create(vertPath, fragPath);